jsabo/gremlin-demo/pcf-us-east-1/README.md

        --iaas aws
 ```

-This command provisions a new BOSH director.
+This command deploys a new BOSH director.

 ### 6. Log In to BOSH

-After your BOSH environment is up, export its environment variables and log in:
+After deployment, export the environment variables and log in:

 ```bash
 eval "$(bbl print-env)"